GisellyOliveira/globalprice-products-api/README.md

 | `PUT` | `/products/{id}` | **Update:** Modifies an existing product's data. |
 | `DELETE` | `/products/{id}` | **Delete:** Removes a product from the database. |
 | `GET` | `/products/{id}/price/{currency}` | **⭐ AI Integration:** Converts the product price to a target currency (e.g., USD, BTC, EUR) applying **AI-Driven Risk Analysis** and smart rounding. |

+---

+## 📄 License
+This project is licensed under the **MIT License** and is part of the GlobalPrice MVP architecture for the Software Architecture postgraduate course at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

+See the [LICENSE](LICENSE) file for more details.